Consequence of ischemia. Adverse consequences of ischemia. By source of appearance

 Ischemic cascade

-• the appearance of changes in the ST segment.
+• the appearance of ST segment changes.

 Scientific and medical news about the treatment and prevention of diseases in adults and children.